Free Quote

 - Coffee grounds can repel pests from slugs, snails, and even cats.

-- Stored coffee grounds have a very long shelf and last for years.
+- If stored correctly, dried coffee grounds have a very long shelf life and can potentially last for years.

 - Coffee grounds have proven to be quite effective in ridding your home of those not-so-nice odours.